-Perinatal depression is a mood disorder that can affect women during pregnancy and after childbirth.
-The word “perinatal” refers to the time before and after the birth of a child.
-Perinatal depression includes depression that begins during pregnancy (called prenatal depression) and depression that begins after the baby is born (called postpartum depression).
-Mothers with perinatal depression experience feelings of extreme sadness, anxiety, and fatigue that may make it difficult for them to carry out daily tasks, including caring for themselves or others.
+Perinatal depression includes depression that occurs during pregnancy (prenatal depression) and in the weeks after childbirth (postpartum depression).
+Most episodes of perinatal depression begin within 4−8 weeks after the baby is born.
+Women and other pregnant and postpartum people with perinatal depression experience extreme sadness, anxiety, and fatigue that may make it difficult to carry out daily tasks, including caring for themselves or others.

-How is postpartum depression different from the “baby blues”?
+How is postpartum depression different from “baby blues”?

-The “baby blues” is a term used to describe mild mood changes and feelings of worry, unhappiness, and exhaustion that many women sometimes experience in the first 2 weeks after having a baby.
-Babies require around-the-clock care, so it’s normal for mothers to feel tired or overwhelmed sometimes.
-If mood changes and feelings of anxiety or unhappiness are severe, or if they last longer than 2 weeks, a woman may have postpartum depression.
-Women with postpartum depression generally will not feel better unless they receive treatment.
+“Baby blues” is a term used to describe mild and short-lasting mood changes and feelings of worry, unhappiness, and exhaustion that many women experience in the first 2 weeks after giving birth.
+Babies require around-the-clock care, so it’s normal for new mothers to feel tired or overwhelmed sometimes.

-Some women may experience a few symptoms of perinatal depression; others may experience several symptoms.
-Some of the more common symptoms of perinatal depression include:
+Some women experience a few symptoms of perinatal depression, while others experience several symptoms.
+Some of the more common symptoms include:

 - Loss of interest or pleasure in hobbies and activities